Ahmed-Mohamed96/BioKG-Mason/README.md

 Behavior:

-- At startup, `SchemaMatcher` reads this file and loads these labels/types.
+- At startup, `BioKG-Agents` read this file and loads these labels/types.
-- It also merges in labels/types already present in the Neo4j schema.
-- During the run, new labels/types from the LLM are added to an in-memory cache only (no write-back to `schema.json`).
-- For each triplet, the LLM is always shown:
-  - `preferred_labels` from `schema.json`.
-  - `other_labels` discovered in the KG or during this run.
-  - `existing_rels` (relationship types).
+- Loaded labels/types are favored (but not forced) when assigning labels and relationship types to extracted triplets.
 This keeps the schema consistent while allowing some flexibility per run, without modifying `schema.json` on disk.

 ---